LibrariesHacked/helibtech/discovery/useful-resources.md

 **Below is a collection of useful reports, websites, blogposts etc. relevant to different aspects of discovery:**

 [Simplifying and Enhancing Access to Full-Text Articles with LibKey Discovery](https://ital.corejournals.org/index.php/ital/article/view/17264)[](https://ital.corejournals.org/index.php/ital/article/view/17264) Jessie London, Barbara McArthur, Kimberly Vardeman, and Cynthia L. Henry discusses the implementation of LibKey in a discovery environment and how users responded.
-Information Technology and Libraries (ITAL) June 2025
+Information Technology and Libraries (ITAL) June 2025.
+From the abstract: "*Content delivery mechanisms in web-scale discovery services can often fall short of patron expectations.
+The Texas Tech University Libraries integrated Third Iron’s LibKey Discovery with Ex Libris Primo in response to patron feedback that accessing full-text articles from Primo required too many clicks".*

 [Irrelevant Discovery Layers?
 An Evidence-based Evaluation of Three Common Library Search Tools](https://ital.corejournals.org/index.php/ital/article/view/17266)
 Ruth Szpunar, Eric Bradley, Erin Gabrielson, and Catherine Pellegrino compares search results from a discovery layer with a central index, a subscription interdisciplinary index and abstract database, and a freely accessible academic web search engine.
 Information Technology and Libraries (ITAL) June 2025

+From the abstract: *Over the past fifteen years, most academic librarians have implemented one-stop search tools, commonly referred to as discovery layers, to accommodate contemporary user expectations.
+In more recent years these tools have come under criticism due to their limitations and shortcomings.
+We set out to evaluate if a discovery layer, when prompted with typical user keyword search strings, produced the most relevant search results when compared with two other widely accessible academic search tools.
+We compared search results from a discovery layer with a central index (WorldCat Discovery) with search results from a subscription interdisciplinary index and abstract database (Academic Search Complete) and a freely accessible academic web search engine (Google Scholar).*

 [A Very Small Pond: Discovery Systems That Can Be Used with FOLIO in Academic Libraries ](https://journal.code4lib.org/articles/17433)